jaboaf/jaboaf.github.io/index.md

 -   I cook a lot and an avid non-follower of recipes.
 I like to experiment and learn about new ingredients, techniques, flavor profiles, cuisines, and traditions.
-And I don’t let myself make the same thing twice, always requiring I do something different (this can be big or small).
+And I try not to make the same exact thing twice.

 -   I’m a life long dancer.
 From 1st through 8th grade I focused on ballet.
 Most of my time was at the Joffrey Ballet School where I took on various roles in